MinetestForFun/minercantile/readme.md

 - The shop always takes more money than gives and has limitations on how much items you can buy / sell at once to make sure you can never gain money by buying - then selling - a same ressource.

 - Prices are between 500 and 2 coins, on a stock range between 1 and 20000.
-Mith more than 10000, prices are not evolving anymore and stick at 1.
+With more than 10000, prices are not evolving anymore and stick at 1.
 The formula is *not* linear.

 - The shop admin can choose to keep it always opened or to close it automatically at night.